V3D4NTH/V3D4NTH/README.md

 - 🎓 A freshman studying Computer Science Engineering at PES University, Electronic City Campus.

-- 🐍 Predominantly, a Python coder.
-Most of my repos have at least one element which includes the language.
 - 🤓 As clichéd as it sounds, I'm always looking to learn something new!
 In CS and other fields!
 - 💖  Barça | Pro-Wrestling | CS | Comics | MMA
 - Masla dosa connoisseur.